oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/introduction/introduction.md

 * Basic understanding of Oracle Cloud Infrastructure management, such as creating user and groups, creating policies, creating OCI services.
 * An Oracle Cloud account.
-* Privileges to create and use OCI services: OCI Object Storage, Data Labeling, Data Science, Vision, Analytics.
+* Privileges to create and use OCI services: OCI Object Storage, Data Labeling, Vision and Analytics.
 * Really basic understanding of Python programming.
 * Kaggle.com account.
 If you haven't got one, you can set it very easy.
 And is free.

 ### Internet browser requirement

 This lab assumes that you are using Google Chrome.
-In the Create Image Library, you will download images directly into OCI Cloudshell.

-This requires cookie information copied to OCI Cloud to log in Kaggle.com directly.
+In one of the labs, you will be required to download images directly into OCI Cloud Shell.
+This requires cookie information copied to OCI Cloud to log into Kaggle.com directly.
 If you are not using Google Chrome, please make sure you make changes to your browser setting accordingly.
-We user these instructions[https://wdeback.gitlab.io/post/2018-03-08-how-to-download-kaggle-dataset-from-command-line/], which are described in details later in this workshop too.
+As a reference, these instructions[https://wdeback.gitlab.io/post/2018-03-08-how-to-download-kaggle-dataset-from-command-line/] have been used in the workshop.
+More detailed steps are described in later labs of this workshop.

 ### Data